splendidissimemendax/bumblebee/README.md

 4. Delete the example posts and their data, as well as any unused themes.

-5. Add your API key and the path to the *site file to the functions.py.
+5. Add your timezone and the path to the *site file to the functions.py.

-6. Push site to Neocities with the script, or upload wherever you choose.

-## Adding a post
+## Adding a post/page/RSS feed entry

 1. Run functions.py and select the function you want to perform.